CONTRAST study

 Aims of the project

-We aim to explore the short-term impacts of the Covid-19 (lockdown) restrictions on learning, eating behaviours, physical and other activities, and wellbeing in children aged 11-15 years.
-We will explore differences in the impacts according to gender, ethnicity and family affluence.
+The team aimed to explore the short-term impacts of the Covid-19 (lockdown) restrictions on learning, eating behaviours, physical and other activities, and wellbeing in children aged 11-15 years.
+They explored the differences in the impacts according to gender, ethnicity and family affluence.

-We will also follow up children once they are back at school so we can explore the longer-term effects of the Covid-19 restrictions.
+The team also conducted follow-ups on the children once they returned to school to explore the longer-term effects of the Covid-19 restrictions.

 Reports and publications